hews/gal-practice-lesson/README.md

       "an explicity feminist composting collective"
     ];

     // 2.
-Ok, I think we've settled on a boutique for home goods made from
+Ok, I think we've settled on a boutique for home goods that are made
     //     locally and sustainably.
 Let's do it right though, and go through
     //     and screen-print birds on everything.
 Take our stock, and replace
-    //     each item with a string in the form of
+    //     each item with a string in the form of:
-    //     "(original item) with a bird on it" let oldStock = [
+    //     "(original item) with a bird on it". let oldStock = [
       "shibori-dyed dish towel",
       "hemp hamper for cloth diapers",
       "willamette beekeepers' collective mustache wax kit",
       "bernie sanders throw pillow",
-      "zhers & zhers hobby smocks",
+      "gender-neutral hobby smocks",
       "himalayan salt cellar",
       "cruelty-free, no-tears dog shampoo"
     ];